 Requirements // Training Program // Theoretical Orientation // Supervision // Qualifications and Application

 MSW and MFT associate and trainee applications are accepted yearly from January through March, including applications for limited openings in June, and doctoral application deadlines are in early December.
 Prospective associates and trainees may contact (310) 271-9999 x1700 to be connected to the voicemail extension that provides the appropriate information.
 All applications are reviewed and students are then invited to be interviewed.

 The Center requires a one-year minimum commitment to the program.
 In addition, participation in individual and group supervision is provided with ongoing core curriculum training.

-Our training programs begin twice annually, in September or June, and finish at the end of August.
+Our training programs begin in January, June and September.
 Our MSW and MFT training programs are 18 to 20 hours per week while the Doctoral Training Program is full or half time.
 All associates, trainees, and doctoral interns are required to see clients one evening per week and to commit hours on Friday and/or Saturday.

 MFT and MSW associates and trainees are also required to pay a monthly $75.00 administrative fee.

 The training program is designed to evaluate and enhance competency levels in clinical knowledge, skills, and judgment.
 The Maple Counseling Center has three major tracks: The Adult Program, The Child & Family Program, and the Doctoral Training Program, which develops the clinical and professional skills of doctoral students in preparation for licensure and the demands of the psychology profession.
 Counselors receive weekly group and individual supervision by highly qualified clinical staff as well as opportunities to further refine existing ideas and skills.
 Structurally, the training programs are designed to provide a comprehensive, organized sequence of training and direct clinical experience.
 Offsite experiences are also available at partnering community-based agencies.

 - Psychotherapy for Individuals and Families